How Much Does CMHC Mortgage Loan Insurance Cost?

 |Up to and including 65%

-Premiums in Manitoba, Ontario and Quebec are subject to provincial sales tax.
+Premiums in Manitoba, Quebec, Ontario and Saskatchewan are subject to provincial sales tax.
 The provincial sales tax cannot be added to the loan amount.